excessive desire to eat

 preternatural terrors of real delirium, united to invest this Gabriel in the minds of the majority of the ignorant crew, with an atmosphere of sacredness.

-someone who helps to spread the doctrine of another
+one who believes and helps spread the doctrine of another

 So strongly did he work upon his